Broad Based Fees

 Student Benefits/ Impact

-- Unlimited access to CDTA bus services at no charge (with exception of Northway Express and Star Buses) seven days a week on all routes
+- Unlimited access to CDTA bus services at no charge seven days a week on all routes

 - Inter campus transportation to facilitate student travel to and from classes, libraries, meetings and is available 7 days a week

-- Transit vehicles equipped with a bike racks and are wheelchair accessible
+- Modern and safe transit vehicles equipped with transit style seating and windows, air conditioning, bike racks and wheelchair access

 - In support of UN Commitment to Sustainable